drchapman-17/ANAORhythm/README.md

 This Progect focuses on planning a Dance Coreography given constraints on:
 - the total time of the coreography
-- mandatory moves that need to be executed.<br>
+- mandatory moves that need to be executed.

 I tried implementing a Search Algorithm subsampling an infinite tree of Feasible Solutions while also trying to optimize the number of Beat matching moves (moves that start on the first beat of a 4/4 bar).

 **Group Members:**